nickl72/Pyramid-Solitaire/README.md

 This is a web based pyramid solitare game.
 Cards are dealt onto the screen in a pyramid shape with 7 rows, each increasing in size by 1 card.
 The remaining cards will be flipped 1 at a time by a player to be available for matching.
 When a player clicks 2 available face up cards adding up to 13, those cards are removed from play.
 A player wins when they match all the cards on the table, and loses when no more moves are avilable.

+## Features:

+Player card selections are highlighted
+Player can undo previous moves
+Using the change appearance button, players can choose from a selection of backgrounds Players can start a new game at any time

 ## Wireframe:

 ![imageAlt](https://i.imgur.com/Kvf5eKl.png)